 Sweet Shortcrust pastry :

-How to make the rhubarb tart recipe with frangipane cream
+How to make the rhubarb Frangipane tart recipe

-- Place the dry ingredients, flour, almond meal sugar and salt in a large bowl and mix.
+- Place the dry ingredients, all purpose flour, almond flour sugar and salt in a large bowl and mix.

 - Then add the cold and unsalted butter and with your fingertips crush the butter into the dry ingredients until you get a sandy mixture.